hujhax/austin-improv-wiki/Building Connections.md

 The first classes were offered in 2013, and were six weeks in length.
 Classes catered to pre-teens and teens on the Autism Spectrum.

-In June 2014, a handful of students from the Building Connections program took part in hour 17 of the [[The 46-Hour Improv Marathon]].
+In June 2014, a handful of students from the Building Connections program took part in hour 17 of the [[Festivals/The 46-Hour Improv Marathon|The 46-Hour Improv Marathon]].
 In the 9AM Saturday morning slot, the kids provided the marathoners with a much needed pick me up and bundles of positive energy.
 The show was very successful.

 ## Research and Spreading the Program
 [[Performers/Lacy Shawn|Lacy Shawn]] has begun work on researching the efficacy of the program.